welldone-software/redux-toolbelt/packages/redux-toolbelt-immutable-helpers/README.md

 # Redux-Toolbelt Immutable Helpers

-A set of helper functions to reducer verbosity inside redux reducers.
+A set of helper functions to reduce verbosity inside redux reducers.
 Written in ES6.

 ## TOC